Division of Metabolism and Health Effects (DMHE)

 Does your research proposal align with the NIAAA mission?

-Answer: We advise you to contact a Program Director listed either below or on a particular Funding Opportunity Announcement (FOA) to discuss your research interests before preparing your application.
+Answer: We advise you to contact a Program Director listed either below or on a particular Notice of Funding Opportunity (NOFO) to discuss your research interests before preparing your application.
 This will not only help determine whether your proposal is of interest to NIAAA, but will aid in the preparation of your grant application.
 Before applying, please ensure:1) that basic research questions you are asking are mechanistically and etiologically relevant to human disease; 2) that the animal model and protocol replicate human disease; and 3) that alcohol feeding model addresses physiological alcohol levels and reflects patterns of human consumption.

 Who should I contact within the Division about my research proposal?